tjkrajewski/RBANCOVA.RMST/vignettes/RMST-RBANCOVA.md

-Primary biliary cholangitis (PBC) is a chronic autoimmune disease characterized by progressive inflammation and destruction of the small bile ducts within the liver, ultimately leading to cirrhosis (permanent scarring of liver tissues) and liver failure in advanced stages .
+Primary biliary cholangitis (PBC) is a chronic autoimmune disease characterized by progressive inflammation and destruction of the small bile ducts within the liver, ultimately leading to cirrhosis (permanent scarring of liver tissues) and liver failure in advanced stages (May Clinic 2024).
 The progression of PBC is inevitable, but it can be prolonged with treatment.
 Due to its clinical importance and the need for effective therapeutic options, PBC has been a focus of clinical trials for several decades.
 A dataset often used to study the natural history and treatment response in PBC patients originates from a Mayo Clinic trial conducted between 1974 and 1984.

-The dataset includes 424 patients diagnosed with PBC who were referred to the Mayo Clinic between 1974 and 1984 .
+The dataset includes 424 patients diagnosed with PBC who were referred to the Mayo Clinic between 1974 and 1984 (Therneau 2024, Therneau & Grambsch 2000).
 Of these, 312 patients were enrolled in a randomized, placebo-controlled trial of the drug D-penicillamine, while the remaining 112 cases did not participate in the clinical trial but consented to basic measurements and follow-up for survival.
 The dataset encompasses clinical variables, including age, sex, and a range of laboratory biomarkers such as serum bilirubin, serum albumin, and alkaline phosphatase levels, alongside clinical indicators like the presence of ascites, hepatomegaly, blood vessel malformations (spider angiomata), and histologic stage of disease at entry.
 Participants’ survival outcomes are tracked until death, loss to follow-up (censored), liver transplantation (considered censored at time of transplant), or censoring at the study endpoint in July 1986.
-The PBC dataset can be accessed by installing the package in R with dataset .
+The PBC dataset can be accessed by installing the package in R with dataset (Therneau 2024).

 ``` r